Kathryn Reed Altman: Career

 Altman completed high school at Hollywood High School.
 She then joined the musical revue Earl Carroll Vanities.
-She began her acting career as a swimmer in Million Dollar Mermaid (1952), that featured Esther Williams, the American swimmer and actress.
+She began her acting career as a swimmer in Million Dollar Mermaid (1952), which featured Esther Williams, the American swimmer and actress.
 During an acting appearance as a nurse in one of the television episodes of Whirlybirds in 1959, Kathryn Reed met the American film director Robert Altman, who was directing the series at that time.
 They married in 1959 and were married for 47 years, until his death in 2006.

 It was after their marriage that Kathryn Reed Altman shifted her focus from the pursuit of an acting career to an active and supportive role in facilitating her husband's film career and also to their children, which at that time were four.
 She had a daughter, Konni, from her first marriage to Tommy Pederson.
 Robert had three children from his previous two marriages: a daughter and two sons, Christine, Stephan, and Michael.
 They later had two sons together, Robert and Matthew.
 Altman would frequently travel to the locations of her husband's film sets that were located in various places around the globe, bring their children along with her.

 Altman became a prolific archivist watchfully documenting her husband's film career.
 She would frequently assist him on his films sets; although none of these roles were listed in the films' credits.
 She filled 32 photo albums with thousands of pictures of their professional and family related activities.
 Her documentation was the basis of her book Altman that was co-authored with Giulia D'Argnolo Vallan.

 In 1965 her husband made the short film The Kathryn Reed Story, for her as a birthday gift; which is now part the Robert Altman Collection at the University of Michigan's Special Collections Library.
 Altman had established this collection with the university.

 Altman continued to be very active well after her husband's death and became a featured speaker at various retrospectives of his work; attending special screenings in London, Venice, New York City and Los Angeles.
 She participated in the making of the film documentary Altman by Ron Mann, that celebrated Robert Altman's life.
 She was a consultant on that film.